Could stoic philosophy for PR professionals work?

 What if Zeno was right — and we are wrong?

-The idea of a stoic approach to public relations made me revisit a book I read a few years ago, Ryan Holiday and his book The Obstacle is the Way: The Timeless Art of Turning Trials into Triumphs.
+The idea of a stoic approach to public relations made me revisit a book I read a few years ago, Ryan Holiday’s book The Obstacle is the Way: The Timeless Art of Turning Trials into Triumphs.

 Drawing from stoic philosophy, Holiday argues that Stoicism isn’t just about enduring pain and adversity with perseverance and resilience; it’s about allowing these obstacles to make you grow.